Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Behavior of the model

 \subsection{Non-stationarity}

-Figure \ref{Fig_VLambda} shows characteristics of the non-stationarity pattern: the local log-variance $\log_{10} (\Var\xi(t,s))$ and the local length scale $\Lambda_\xi(t,s)$ computed following section \ref{sec_truecovs} with the same realizations of the secondary fields that were used to compute $\xi$ depicted in Fig.\ref{Fig_xi}(b).
-One can see the substantial degree of non-stationarity (note that in the stationary case both $\Var\xi$ and $\Lambda_\xi$ are constant).
-Specifically, in Fig.\ref{Fig_VLambda}(a), the ratio of the maximum to the minimum field variance $\Var \xi(t,s)$ is seen to be as large as about two orders of magnitude.
-The same ratio for the spatial length scale $\Lambda_\xi(t,s)$ (see Fig.\ref{Fig_VLambda}(b)) was about 5, which also indicates a significant degree of variation.
+Figure \ref{Fig_VLambda} shows two characteristics of the non-stationarity pattern: the local log-variance $\log_{10} (\Var\xi(t,s))$ and the local length scale $\Lambda_\xi(t,s)$ (defined in Eq.(\ref{Lambda})).
+Both were calculated from the spatial covariance matrix $\boldsymbol\Gamma_k$ computed following Eq.(\ref{Bk}).
+We recall that the variability in $\Var\xi(t,s)$ and $\Lambda_\xi(t,s)$ was induced by the simulated secondary fields $\boldsymbol\theta(t,s)$, on which ${\bf F}_k$ and ${\bf Q}_k$ depend.
+The same realizations of the secondary fields were used to plot both Fig.\ref{Fig_VLambda} and Fig.\ref{Fig_xi}(b).
+In Fig.\ref{Fig_VLambda}, one can see the substantial degree of non-stationarity (note that in the stationary case both $\Var\xi$ and $\Lambda_\xi$ are constant).
+Specifically, in Fig.\ref{Fig_VLambda}(a), the ratio of the maximum to the minimum field variance $\Var \xi(t,s)$ is seen to be greater than two orders of magnitude.
+The same ratio for the length scale $\Lambda_\xi(t,s)$ (see Fig.\ref{Fig_VLambda}(b)) was about 5, which also indicates a significant degree of variation.

-The {\em magnitude} of the spatio-temporal variation in both $\Var \xi(t,s)$ and $\Lambda_\xi(t,s)$ (and thus the degree of non-stationarity in $\xi$) can be increased/decreased by increasing/decreasing the variances of the secondary fields, that is, the external parameters $\sd (U^*)$, $\kappa_\rho$, $\kappa_\nu$, $\kappa_\sigma$, $\pi_\rho$, and $\pi_\nu$ (not shown).
-The {\em space and time scales} of the non-stationarity pattern (seen in Fig. \ref{Fig_VLambda}) can be conveniently tuned by changing the length scales of the generating fields $\boldsymbol\theta^*$, that is, the external parameter $L^*$ (not shown).

-Figure \ref{Fig_crl} illustrates how diverse the true spatial {\em correlations} were.
-Note, however, that the diversity was, in a sense, limited.
-In particular, there were no negative lobes in the correlations.
-This point is discussed in section \ref{sec_discu_dsadm_crl}.